Lodge your application

 Customer Service Centre

 (see Getting to Council Chambers for parking and public transport information)

 This is because we can check your application before lodgement to ensure that you have provided all the necessary information.

 You can lodge your application by mail but we often find that applications lodged by mail are incomplete.
 If your application is incomplete, it may be rejected and posted back.
 We also ask that you check with us the fees that are payable to avoid the mailing of cheques with the wrong fees.
 If the correct fees do not accompany your application it will not be accepted.

 To work out the correct fees you must correctly identify the estimated value of the proposed work.
 Other fees may also apply.
 Therefore, we encourage you to lodge your application in person at Council.

 Registration of the development application

 This is done while you wait at our Customer Service counter.
 We make an electronic record of the application before we process payment of the fees.
 More detailed, data entry takes place in the back office once the file is transferred from Customer Service.

-NO. It is a legal requirement that every individual owner must sign the orginal application form or provide a letter clearly and unambiguously giving the applicant their consent to lodge the Development Application.
+No. It is a legal requirement that every individual owner must sign the original application form or provide a letter clearly and unambiguously giving the applicant their consent to lodge the Development Application.
 We cannot accept photocopies or fax copies of these important documents.